 - 11. With the cylinders centered, adjust the tie-rods (located on the cylinder rods) until they line up with the bolt-down hole (located on the lower air bag plate). - 12.
-Turn the tie-rod one more full turn to achieve desired amount of toe-in. - When the rod ends are turned the final turn (to establish the desired amount of toe-in), the rod ends turn in opposite directions to get each wheel in toe. - If the amount of threads showing on the left and right rod ends differ by more than four (4) threads, repeat previous Steps 1-12.
+Turn the tie-rod one more full turn to achieve desired amount of toe-in. - When the rod ends are turned the final turn (to establish the desired amount of toe-in), the rod ends turn in opposite directions to get each wheel in toe. - If the amount of threads showing on the left and right-hand rod ends differ by more than four (4) threads, repeat previous Steps 1-12.
 If the difference remains, there may be a tolerance issue in the leg assembly. - 13.
-Pry wheel in to allow rod end securing bolt to be inserted. - Insert the bolt and secure main bolt and cylinder jam nut to the proper torque specification.
+Pry wheel in to allow rod end securing bolt to be inserted. - 14.
+Insert bolt and torque main bolt and cylinder jam nut to proper specification.